Confusion About Heel Pain

-You go to YouTube and find out about most foot conditions.
-The USA is by far the most prolific film-maker on ‘how to’ but remember there is often a sales pitch behind such films.
+You can go to YouTube to find out about most foot conditions.
+The USA is by far the most prolific filmmaker on ‘how to’, but remember, there is often a sales pitch behind such films.
 The first myth you need to be mindful of is the heel spur.
-Of course, I have my own pitch on heel pain which may also provide useful first aid remedies.
-Surgery is not considered in this article, but my current recommendation is the website FootEducation.com for further information representing impartial no-nonsense advice produced by health professionals specialising in feet.
+Of course, I have my pitch on heel pain, which may also provide useful first-aid remedies.
+Surgery is not considered in this article, but my current recommendation is the website FootEducation.com for further information representing impartial, no-nonsense advice produced by health professionals specialising in feet.

 Children and adults present with heel pain problems for different reasons.
-In this article, I hope we can make some sense of this?
+I hope we can make some sense of this in this article.
 Severs apophysitis (children) and Haglund’s heel bump (children & adults).
 Fasciitis and heel pad strain for adults.
 Read bout the myth of the heel spur together with these common problems when you download my FREE self-help sheet Self-help Heel pain – pull out sheet.

-In a child (10-16) the growth plate can become irritated.
-It is not a disease and is often thought of as growing pains.
-The problem arises where sections of bone determined by the growth plate meet to contribute to the lengthening of the bone and are put under strain from an overactive Achilles tendon.
+In children (10-16), the growth plate can become irritated.
+This is not a disease and is often thought of as growing pains.
+The problem arises when sections of bone determined by the growth plate meet to contribute to the lengthening of the bone and are put under strain from an overactive Achilles tendon.

 Remedy: Apophysitis

-The most important thing that any parent can do is to ensure there is no visible reason for heel pain.
-A blister, verruca, small hair from an animal.
+The most important thing that any parent can do is to ensure there is no visible reason for heel pain—a blister, verruca, or small hair from an animal.
 Get the magnifying glass and have a good look.
-Is the heel hot and swollen, painful to touch and does simple pain medicine make no difference?
-If pain cannot be relieved by medication seek professional help especially if the foot has been rested.
+Is the heel hot and swollen, painful to touch, and does simple pain medicine make no difference?
+If pain cannot be relieved by medication, seek professional help, especially if the foot has been rested.

-You can rub ant-inflammatory gels over the heel to help as well, but rest and stopping high activity sports are important for a week to ten days, then reduce the frequency for up to six weeks allowing the heel to settle.
-Of our four children, it was only the male who developed this problem and indeed it self cured, perhaps with a little help from Dad!
+You can rub ant-inflammatory gels over the heel to help as well, but rest and stopping high-activity sports are important for a week to ten days.
+Then, reduce the frequency for up to six weeks, allowing the heel to settle.
+Of our four children, only the male developed this problem, and indeed, it self-cured, perhaps with a little help from Dad!

 Heel bump or Haglund’s deformity